mayukh4/bvex-vdif-rfsoc/README.md

 # bvex-vdif-rfsoc

 RFSoC 4x2 VDIF packetizer and no-drop recorder for the mmBVEX millimeter-wave VLBI experiment.
+This is built on top of the design https://github.com/jkocz/vdif_misc.

 The RFSoC digitizes a 2-4 GHz IF, requantizes it to 2-bit complex (Van Vleck optimal), frames it as VDIF, and streams it over 100GbE as a single UDP flow.
 A C recorder using AF_XDP kernel-bypass writes